Charles Stewart Drewry

 Sergei, who found the plate, suggests that it came from some trailer or railway carriage that was recycled in the repair facility.
 Or perhaps the car worked until World War II and was blown up by German (or Allied) bombs.
 Perhaps it was damaged in the German destruction of the estate.
 It is certainly severely buckled by some extreme force.

-Sergei also suggested "a third fantastic, but pleasant option - the plate was removed from the car which took the Emperor Nicholay II to the station Dno." - carrying the Tsar and his family to imprisonment and death in Tobolsk in Western Siberia.
+Sergei also suggested "a third fantastic, but interesting option - that the plate was removed from the car which took the Emperor Nicholay II to the station Dno." - carrying the Tsar and his family to imprisonment and death in Tobolsk in Western Siberia.
 The souvenir was then damaged in the War.

 Death of Charles